iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 Now we want to calculate gene, site, and quartet concordance vectors, and posterior probabilities (support values calculated by ASTRAL) for every branch in our species tree.
 To do that, we need our species tree (of course); our gene trees (gene and quartet concordance vectors are calculated from these); our alignments (site concordance vectors are calculated from these).

+> Note that concordance factors and support values apply to *branches* in trees, not nodes.

 ### Estimate the support and quartet concordance vectors in ASTRAL

 We use ASTRAL to calculate quartet concordance vectors and posterior support values (which are calculated from the quartet support values, see below for an explanation of both).